digitalrebar/provision/doc/ux/portal/systemux.rst

 The top of the page offers the following services via a single button for each action:

 * Refresh - Refresh the content on the page
-* Filter - Allows the user to show a specific set of plugins based on a variety of filters including Available, Key, Name, Provider, Read Only and Vaild
+* Filter - Allows the user to show a specific set of plugins based on a variety of filters including Available, Key, Name, Provider, Read Only and Valid
 * Add - Select a new plugin to add from the Select Plugin Provider page
 * Clone - Make a duplicate of a specific plugin or set of plugins
 * Delete - Remove a plugin or set of plugins from the RackN Portal

 Info & Preferences
 ------------------
-The System Info and Preferences page gives a complete high level overview of all activiites in the RackN Portal.
+The System Info and Preferences page gives a complete high level overview of all activities in the RackN Portal.
 It is divided into four sections:

 * System Wizard
 * Version Inspection